BrianHepler/MMM-WeatherBackground/README.md

     // if null, currentweather will be targeted.
     // examples: ".newsfeed", "#SOME_SPECIAL_DOM", ".top.left .module"
     source : "currentweather", // `currentweather`, `MMM-NOAA3`, `MMM-DarkSkyForecast`
+    defaultCollection: "featured", // If not assigned in collections, this will be used.
+    collections: {
+      "clear-day": "collection/1877260", // assign specific collection to keyword.
+      //In this case, if weather keyword be "clear-day", "collection/1877260" will be used as source.
+    },
   }
 },
 ```